 “Fa goig“.
 A Catalan expression meaning ‘it creates (or, literally, ‘it makes’, ‘it transmits’) joy’.

-A free light festival in your neighbourhood makes joy.
+Experiencing a free light festival in your neighbourhood makes joy.
 Seeing strangers smiling and clapping on the streets makes joy.
 Hearing the sound of jungles, oceans and galactic voyages in the middle of your city makes joy.
-Raining or not; with our without vermut.
+With or without rain; with our without vermut.

 *